OpenITI/2021IslamicateWorldCourse/README.md

 A very short and easy explanation of Bookdown can be found here: https://bookdown.org/home/about/

+Follow these easy steps to set up a local version of the repo on your machine and add to the course website:

 1. Clone the current repository on your local machine:

 `$ git clone https://github.com/OpenITI/2021IslamicateWorldCourse.git`